TxnLab/batch-asset-send/README.md

 * ALGORAND_DATA
   * If specified, tries to load node configuration data from the algod.net / algod.token file in this dir.
 * ALGO_NFD_URL
-  * The https:// address of the NFD API (defaulted for you for each -network)
+  * The https:// address of the NFD API (defaulted for you - for each network)
 * ALGO_ALGOD_URL / ALGO_ALGOD_TOKEN
   * URL to algod endpoint and token (if needed) - defaults to algonode
 * ALGO_ALGOD_HEADERS